Kaiser-Yang/blink-cmp-git/README.md

 git = {
     module = 'blink-cmp-git',
     name = 'Git',
-    -- Because we use filetype to decide whether or not to show the items, -- we can make the score higher score_offset = 100,
     -- enabled this source at the beginning to make it possible to pre-cache -- at very beginning
     enabled = true,